-Logistics Section Chief • Finance/Administration Section Chief Request additional personnel to maintain a 24-hour operations as required Ensure that all EOC Management Team meetings, General Staff meetings and policy decisions are adequately documented by a scribe for post disaster analysis and reporting Ensure that all departments document and account for personnel and work assignments Confirm the delegation of authority.
-Provide any guidance or direction as necessary Determine appropriate delegation of purchasing authority to the Purchasing/Procurement Unit of the Finance/Administration Section Schedule the first planning meeting and establish the frequency of briefing sessions Confer with EOC Director, EOC Coordinator and Section Chiefs to determine what representation is needed at the EOC from other agencies Op erational_Duties Assess situation, work in progress, resources and estimate incident duration Develop and issue appropriate rules, regulations, proclamations and orders Initiate Emergency Proclamations as needed Establish City Hall/City Buildings hours of operation Conduct periodic briefing sessions with the entire EOC Management Team to update the overall situation Conduct periodic briefing sessions with the City Council to update the overall situation Set priorities for restoration of city services Approve and authorize the implementation of the Action Plan developed and prepared by the Planning/Intelligence Section and Management Team In conjunction with the EOC Public Information Officer (PIO), coordinate and conduct news conferences and review media releases as required.
-Establish procedure for information releases affecting inter-agency coordination Authorize the PIO to release info to the media and to access the Emergency Alert System (EAS) as needed Establish and maintain positive and effective inter-agency coordination Arrange for VIP tours and coordinate with the PIO and EOC Director Establish contacts and maintain needed support from adjacent jurisdictions/agencies and with other organizational levels as appropriate In conjunction with the Policy Group, proclaim termination of the emergency Direct recovery operations Ensure completion and submittal of an after action report At the end of each Operational Period, provide completed Activity Log (EOC 102) to the Time Unit.
+- Assess situation, work in progress, resources and estimate incident duration - Develop and issue appropriate rules, regulations, proclamations and orders - □ Initiate Emergency Proclamations as needed - Establish City Hall/City Buildings hours of operation - Conduct periodic briefing sessions with the entire EOC Management Team to update the overall situation - Conduct periodic briefing sessions with the City Council to update the overall situation - □ Set priorities for restoration of city services - Approve and authorize the implementation of the Action Plan developed and prepared by the Planning/Intelligence Section and Management Team - □ In conjunction with the EOC Public Information Officer (PIO), coordinate and conduct news conferences and review media releases as required.
+Establish procedure for information releases affecting interagency coordination - Authorize the PIO to release info to the media and to access the Emergency Alert System (EAS) as needed - Establish and maintain positive and effective inter-agency coordination - Arrange for VIP tours and coordinate with the PIO and EOC Director - Establish contacts and maintain needed support from adjacent jurisdictions/agencies and with other organizational levels as appropriate - □ In conjunction with the Policy Group, proclaim termination of the emergency - Direct recovery operations - Ensure completion and submittal of an after-action report - At the end of each Operational Period, provide completed Activity Log (EOC 102) to the Time Unit.

-A successor to the position of Director of Disaster Services is appointed by the City Council.
-Should the director be unavailable or unable to serve, the positions listed below, in order, shall act as the Director of Disaster Services.
-Should these positions be unavailable or unable to serve, the individuals who hold permanent appointments to the following positions in the City will automatically serve as Acting Director in the order shown.
-The individual who serves as Acting Director shall have the authority and powers of the Director, and will serve until the Director is again able to serve, or until a successor has been appointed by the City Council.
+If the Director of Disaster Services is unavailable, the City Council appoints a successor.
+In their absence, the following positions act as the Director, listed in order.
+If these are also unavailable, individuals in specific City positions serve as Acting Director, in the order provided.
+The Acting Director holds the Director's authority until the Director returns or a new successor is appointed by the City Council.